greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 -u package \| --update=package
 :   Updates the given package.

-    **Warning:** The process of updating a package includes removing all previous versions of the system objects related to the package.
+    > **Caution** The process of updating a package includes removing all previous versions of the system objects related to the package.
 For example, previous versions of shared libraries are removed.
 After the update process, a database function will fail when it is called if the function references a package file that has been removed.

 :   --version \(show utility version\)
 :   Displays the version of this utility.